 Color is the most complex artistic element because of the combinations and variations inherent in its use.
-Humans respond to color combinations differently, and artists study and use color in part to give desired direction to their work.
+Humans respond

 Color is fundamental to many forms of art.
 Its relevance, use and function in a given work depend on the medium of that work.
 While some concepts dealing with color are broadly applicable across media, others are not.